ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/authors/辛阳鹏/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: MMy research focuses on intelligent algorithms and data-driven approaches to facilitate human-centered architectural design.
+bio: My research focuses on intelligent algorithms and data-driven approaches to facilitate human-centered architectural design.
 My current work involves VR, Deep Learning, ABM, graph theory, healthcare environment design, aging and human well-being.
 I have  published several papers on the top international journals including Automation in Construction, Journal of Building Engineering, Developments in the Built Environment.

 interests:
   - Computitional Design